Begin Your Career with FPD.

 Polygraph

 Polygraphs aren’t just on cop shows.
 Please be honest, truthful, and thorough with your answers.
-Your results will be reviewed by our Command Staff.

 Step 9